centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-iis-restapi.md

 ### IIS configuration

-To use this pack, you must enable the Microsoft IIS Administration API.
+To use this Plugin-Pack, you must enable the Microsoft IIS Administration API.
 Microsoft provides an official documentation to achieve this: https://docs.microsoft.com/en-us/iis-administration/

 ## Setup